-We are a development-stage biotechnology company focused on advancing novel antiviral therapies to treat diseases associated with a viral triggered abnormal immune response, such as fibromyalgia ("FM").
+We are a development-stage biotechnology company focused on advancing novel combination antiviral therapies to treat diseases that we believe are associated with herpes virus activation, such as fibromyalgia ("FM").
 Overactive immune response related to activation of tissue resident herpes virus has been postulated to be a potential root cause of chronic illnesses such as FM, irritable bowel disease ("IBS"), chronic fatigue syndrome and functional somatic syndrome, all of which are characterized by a waxing and waning manifestation of disease.
 While not completely understood, there is general agreement in the medical community that activation of the herpes virus is triggered by some form of environmental and/or health stressor.
 Our lead product candidate, IMC-1, is a novel, proprietary, fixed dose combination of famciclovir and celecoxib.
 IMC-1 represents a novel combination antiviral therapy designed to synergistically suppress herpes virus activation and replication, with the end goal of reducing viral mediated disease burden.

 IMC-1 combines two specific mechanisms of action purposely designed to inhibit herpes virus activation and replication, thereby keeping the herpes virus in a latent (dormant) state or "down-regulating" the herpes virus from a lytic (active) state back to latency.
 The famciclovir component of IMC-1 inhibits viral DNA replication and thus inhibits upregulation of the herpes virus.
 The celecoxib component of IMC-1 inhibits cyclooxegenase-2 ("COX-2") and to a lesser degree cyclooxegenase-1 ("COX-1"), enzymes used by the herpes virus to amplify or accelerate its own replication.
-We are unaware of any other antivirals in development for the treatment of FM specifically used to inhibit both the herpes virus activation and subsequent replication, with the goal of keeping tissue resident herpes virus tissue in a latent state.
+We are unaware of any other antivirals in development for the treatment of FM with the goal of keeping tissue resident herpes virus tissue in a latent state.
 We believe this novel approach was a germane consideration in the U.S. Food and Drug Administration ("FDA") designating IMC-1 for fast-track review status for the treatment of FM.
 IMC-1 has also been granted a synergy patent based on the fact that neither of the individual components has proven effective in the management of FM, yet the combination therapy generated a result that is greater than the sum of its parts.